Search

 In 1929, Percy Waters patented a new design which closely resembles the modern day tattoo machine.
 His machine included two electromagnetic coils that were set parallel with the frame, a spark shield and an on/off switch.

 Waters was a successful tattoo artist in Detroit, Michigan, where he also ran a tattoo supply company for nearly thirty years.
 He produced classically noted flash sets and tattooed many well-known tattoo collectors during that era.
+He was initiated into the Tattoo Hall of Fame on January 15, 1987.

 To read much more about tattoo history, beginning with Otzi the Iceman, a five thousand year old tattooed man, who was found in the Otz Valley in the Alps in 1991 and bore 57 tattoos on his skin, check out this article.

-Last updated on February 18, 2010 by Jinxi Boo
+Last updated on September 21, 2010 by Jinxi Boo